-“Historically, we have seen university enrollment increases when employment declines,” Teddy Leatherman, director of capital markets at Jones Lang LaSalle Inc. said.
+“Historically, we have seen university enrollment increases when employment declines,” Teddy Leatherman, director of capital markets at Jones Lang LaSalle Inc. said in an email.
 “In fact, college enrollment has grown through every economic downturn dating back to 1929.
-Enrollment growth ultimately boosts the demand for student housing, typically making the sector a top performer in times of economic distress—a quality which has bolstered investor interest in recent months.”
+Enrollment growth ultimately boosts the demand for student housing, typically making the sector a top performer in times of economic distress —a quality which has bolstered investor interest in recent months.”

-Ryan Lang, vice chairman of Newmark Knight Frank’s national student housing group, added that during the Great Recession college enrollment increased more than 6 percent.
+Ryan Lang, vice chairman of Newmark Knight Frank’s national student housing group, added that during the Great Recession college enrollment increased more than 6%.

 Investors remain keen on the asset type.

 “There is interest.
 There’s always interest,” said Kitty Wallace, an executive vice president at Colliers International Group Inc. “Especially when there is uncertainty in the market, there is more interest in student housing and affordable housing because the universities are growing.”

 “Over the past three to four years, the universities are growing at a pretty healthy pace, and the housing isn’t growing at that same pace,” she added.
 “The supply-demand ratio looks favorable there.”